Learning British Sign Language (BSL)

 If you’re unable to access a course in your area there are some online providers that provide BSL courses.

-If you are a parent who finds it too expensive to learn BSL in your area or cannot access courses locally, please contact the National Deaf Children's Society Freephone Helpline and they may be able to provide information and support.
+If you're a parent who finds it too expensive to learn BSL in your area or cannot access courses locally, there are different types of support local authorities may offer.
+You can contact the our free Helpline for more information and support.

 Some local authorities offer funding for places on accredited courses from local providers.
 However, funding does not always cover assessment fees.